 To purchase maps:

-The use of GPS devises to navigate has become increasingly popular.
-The park provides a list of GPS sites in several formats for assistance in locating specific campsites, houseboat sites, day use sites, and visitor destination sites on the waterways.
+The use of GPS devices to navigate has become increasingly popular.
+The park has provided a list of GPS sites in GPX format for assistance in locating specific campsites, houseboat sites, day use sites, and visitor destination sites on the waterways.
 Always bring a good navigation chart/map and know how to read it when on the water.
 This GPS information is NOT for waterway navigation.

 Boating in Canada